Key takeaways

 Contents

 The SAT standardized test requirements for college admissions require thorough understanding from future students.
-Many students wonder if a 1260 SAT score meets the standard of being good and what ranking position such a score occupies.
+Many students ask is a 1260 a good SAT score and whether this result is competitive for college admissions.

 The following discourse examines the college application effects of a 1260 SAT score together with methods to enhance test results if necessary.